juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 **Another note**: serializing type information is only supported for objects that are serialized as JSON objects.
 It's currently not supported in this tool to save type information in JSON array objects.

 As shown in the example above, the key for the type information is set to be `jsi:type`.
 This default key is defined by the _serialization definition_ which you will come to know more about below.
-However, sometimes, you may want to alter this key, perhaps because the type information can be infered from a value already present in the data itself!
+However, sometimes, you may want to alter this key, perhaps because the type information can be inferred from a value already present in the data itself!
 You can provide a `KeyOverride` and set a custom key value, optionally paired with a custom value.

 ```cs
 [JsonEnumString]